CDCgov/prime-simplereport-site/_pages/resources/using-simplereport/manage-users/manage-user-permissions.md

 ![alt_text]({% link assets/img/resources/manage-user-permissions/step-1.png %})
 2. Beneath the SimpleReport logo at the top of the page, find the “Manage Organization”, “Manage Facilities”, and “Manage Users” tabs.
 Click **Manage Users**.
 ![alt_text]({% link assets/img/resources/manage-user-permissions/step-2.png %})
-3. Under “Users”, click the user whose access you want to edit There are three levels of access: “Admin”, “Standard”, and “Entry only”.
+3. Under “Users”, click the user whose access you want to edit.<br>
+  There are three levels of access: “Admin”, “Standard”, and “Entry only”:
   - **Admin** users have full permissions to conduct and report tests, manage results, manage people, and manage facility and user settings.
   - **Standard** users can conduct and report tests, manage results, and manage people.
 They can’t manage facility or user settings.
   - **Entry only** users can only conduct and report tests.